lagopodus/cs-stat-check/README.md

 * Privacy mode, win rate, match volume, and first-tracked date so you can quickly verify how long an account has existed.
 * A cheat radar that now leads the page with color-coded sus-meters (green/yellow/red) and an overall susiness bar so risky stats jump out immediately.
-* Winrate, aim-vs-Faceit, head accuracy, and reaction-time heuristics that power the sus-meters, alongside a ban summary card and an expandable mechanical breakdown for precise aim/utility stats.
+* Winrate, aim-vs-Faceit, head accuracy, and reaction-time heuristics that now flow dynamically—normal stats stay at 0 sus whil e outliers gradually ramp toward 100—alongside a ban summary card and an expandable mechanical breakdown for precise aim/util ity stats.
 * Leetify skill ratings, CS2 Premier/Faceit/Wingman ranks, and a per-map table for competitive ranks.
 * Raw mechanical/utility stats (flash effectiveness, opening duels, trading success, etc.) that can stay collapsed until you click "Show breakdown," plus the raw API payload for deep dives.